slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'To be successful, society must maintain a balance between nurturing excellence and encouraging the average to improve.
 There must be both cooperation and competition between people in the same society.There is a continual need to balance between a successful, competitive society, and a cohesive, compassionate one.'*

 <!--
+it may be pop psychology stuff, but it’s convenient for my point so in the spirit of American politics I will treat it as fact.

 > *'Um partido é considerado populista, se apresenta a vida política como uma luta entre uma massa de cidadãos virtuosos e uma elite mal-intencionada e venal.'*

 > *'Multicultural is by absurdum the true monocultural.' -- EF*